There was a time when I stopped caring, a time when I couldn’t care.

 But I forget you don’t expect an easy answer

-When something like a soul becomes initialized and folded up like
+When something like a soul becomes initialized and folded up

 Paper dolls and little notes, you can’t expect a lot of hope